 The best way to build and maintain muscle while working to lose fat is to train heavy with progressive resistance.
-Training with the progressive resistance will continue to stimulate muscle growth while you manipulate your diet and cardiovascular activity to lose fat.
+Training with the progressive resistance will continue to stimulate muscle growth while you manipulate your diet with fat burning foods, and cardiovascular activity to lose fat.

 Reducing fat is going to be the product of energy manipulation.
 You need to expend more energy than you consume.
 This happens through careful control of your daily caloric intake and increased energy expenditure through cardiovascular output.